UMH 42x9x46 [M6] / N38 - magnetic holder with hook

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Key role in modern technologies – are used in hard drives, electric drive mechanisms, medical equipment or other modern machines.
+- Wide application in modern technologies – find application in computer drives, electric drive mechanisms, medical devices and very advanced devices.

 Disadvantages of neodymium magnets: